phaserjs/phaser/README.md

 * Phaser.Utils.rotateArray will rotate the given array by 90 or 180 degrees in either direction and return it.
 * BitmapData.rect provides a quick way to draw a Rectangle to a BitmapData.
 * Button.onOverMouseOnly is a boolean that causes onOver events to fire only if the pointer was a mouse (i.e. stops onOver sounds triggering on touch)
+* Tilemap.setCollision has a new boolean parameter 'recalculate' which lets you control recalculation of the collision faces (thanks @max-m, #819)
+* Tilemap.setCollisionBetween has a new boolean parameter 'recalculate' which lets you control recalculation of the collision faces (thanks @max-m, #819)
+* Tilemap.setCollisionByExclusion has a new boolean parameter 'recalculate' which lets you control recalculation of the collision faces (thanks @max-m, #819)
+* Tilemap.setCollisionByIndex has a new boolean parameter 'recalculate' which lets you control recalculation of the collision faces (thanks @max-m, #819)

 ### New Plugins